udaykolla/SimpleJavaBot/README.md

 # JetBrainsAcademyJava
-My Java projects through the JetBrains Academy Program.
+A java project through the JetBrains Academy Program.